 Please keep the following three (3) things in mind when filling out the paperwork

-- There is a time element in many of the questions; these time elements are crutical.
+• There is a time element in many of the questions; these time elements are crucial.
 Please read all questions carefully

 What About Court?

 Approximately 1-3 weeks after we file your petition, you will be notified by email or mail to appear at the United States Bankruptcy Court for a “341 hearing” which is also known as the First Meeting of Creditors.
 We will go over the hearing details with you at the time you sign your petition.
-If you have any further questions, please feel free to discuss them with us.
+If you have any further questions, please feel free to discuss them with our bankruptcy attorney in Sparks, NV.

 The purpose of the hearing is for the trustee to review your case and to enable any creditor to appear and ask questions regarding the debt you have with that company.
 This seldom happens, but if a creditor should be at your hearing, you should answer their questions honestly.
 The hearing is extremely brief, maybe 5 minutes.
 Your attorney will be at the hearing with you.
 Typical questions inquire how you arrived at the value of your car?
 Why are you filing?
 You will be asked to provide your tax returns.
 Most of our clients are surprised at how easy the hearing is.
 If you are nervous, show up a few minutes early and watch the hearing ahead of yours.